CodeYourFuture/syllabus/docs/guides/marking-guide.md

 Dead Code is code that is in your coursework but can't be reached or run by your program.

-For example, a function that is never called (or invoked) is considered dead code.
+For example, a function that is never called is considered dead code.

 Dead code should be removed from your coursework or re-written so it is used.
 Having lots of dead code in your coursework can make your work hard to read and understand.